Bw00d/restaurant_manager_ember/README.md

 * As a restaurant owner, I want my users to log in, so that hooligans can't mess with our site.
 Hint: Ember unfortunately doesn't have a standard way to handle authentication, but the most common is to use an auth token in your request headers.
 This most popular plugin for this approach is Ember.SimpleAuth.
 They have a nice version that is compatible with Devise, but it requires some modifications to Devise.
 The README is pretty incomplete, so I opened a pull request with a better walk-through; until it's merged, you can check it out on my fork.

+###Status
+* As a restaurant owner, I want to add tables to my restaurant, so that our servers can keep track of the bill at each table. --COMPLETE--